Heather Gilchrist

-Heather Suzanne Gilchrist (born March 4, 2004) is an American college soccer player who plays as a center back for the Florida State Seminoles.
-She won the 2023 national championship with the Seminoles.
+Heather Suzanne Gilchrist (born March 4, 2004) is an American professional soccer player who plays as a center back for Bay FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Florida State Seminoles, winning two national championships (2023 and 2025) and earning All-American honors twice.
 She won bronze with the United States at the 2024 FIFA U-20 Women's World Cup.

 Early life

 Gilchrist grew up in Boulder, Colorado, the daughter of Anne and Anthony Gilchrist.
 Her parents played college sports at Cornell University, her mother in and her father in tennis.
-Gilchrist played youth soccer for ECNL club Colorado Rush and WPSL team Colorado Rapids.
-She attended Fairview High School in Boulder.
-She initially committed to Oregon for college soccer, but after its head coach resigned, she flipped her commitment to Florida State.
+Gilchrist played club soccer for Colorado Rush in the ECNL and the Colorado Rapids in the WPSL.
+She attended Fairview High School.
+She initially committed to play college soccer for Oregon, but after its head coach resigned, she flipped her commitment to Florida State.

 College career

-Gilchrist was an immediate starter for the Florida State Seminoles as a freshman in 2022, earning Atlantic Coast Conference all-freshman honors.
-She helped the Seminoles reach the NCAA tournament semifinals, where she conceded a penalty in the 3–2 defeat to North Carolina.
-She contributed to Florida State's undefeated national championship season as a sophomore in 2023.
-She played every minute in the NCAA tournament, allowing just one goal in the competition, assisting on the opening goal in the 2–0 semifinal win over Clemson, and defeating Stanford 5–1 in the final.
+Gilchrist was an immediate starter for the Florida State Seminoles as a freshman in 2022, earning Atlantic Coast Conference (ACC) all-freshman honors.
+She helped the Seminoles reach the NCAA tournament semifinals, where she conceded a penalty in the 3–2 loss to North Carolina.
+She then contributed to Florida State's undefeated season and fourth national title in her sophomore year in 2023.
+She played every minute in the NCAA tournament, allowing just one goal in six games.
+She earned an assist on the opening goal in the 2–0 semifinal win over Clemson, then won 5–1 against Stanford in the final.

-Gilchrist missed about a month while at the 2024 FIFA U-20 Women's World Cup as a junior but was nevertheless named first-team All-ACC and United Soccer Coaches fourth-team All-American.
-She helped the Seminoles to their fifth consecutive ACC tournament title but lost to Vanderbilt on penalties in the NCAA tournament second round.
-Gilchrist made her penalty kick in the shootout.
-Gilchrist graduated after the season but chose to return for a fourth season as a graduate student in 2025.
+Despite missing about a month while at the 2024 FIFA U-20 Women's World Cup, Gilchrist earned third-team All-ACC and fourth-team All-American honors as a junior in 2024.
+She helped the Seminoles win their fifth consecutive ACC tournament title but lost to Vanderbilt on penalties in the NCAA tournament second round, though she made hers.
+After graduating early, she returned for a fourth season and led the Seminoles to their fifth national title as a graduate student in 2025.
+She scored a career-high four goals including the lone goal against Lipscomb in the NCAA tournament second round.
+She was involved in penalty scares in both the 1–0 semifinal win against TCU and the 1–0 win over Stanford in the final, but neither possible foul was awarded on review.
+She was named third-team All-ACC and third-team All-American and included in the NCAA all-tournament team.